TurboSource-Marialis/machtiani/README.md

 To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic Git commit messages.
 If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.

-Machtiani currently relies on OpenAI's `gpt-4o-mini` (optionally `gpt-4o`) API, which incurs costs.
+Machtiani currently relies on OpenAI's `text-embedding-3-large` for embedding and uses `gpt-4o-mini` for inference by default.
+Users can optionally choose `gpt-4o` for inference by using the `--model` flag.
+Note that this API usage incurs costs.
 There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and a large number of retrieved files, this may incur higher OpenAI usage costs.

 It is important to note that Machtiani may not effectively handle repositories with a large number of commits, potentially limiting access to the full history of a repository.